 What causes lens fogging to VR headsets?

 You know how your car windshield fogs up on a cold morning?
 The same issue happens with your VR headset.
 Your lenses sit at room temperature, so when it suddenly comes in contact with a 98-degree Fahrenheit, sweaty forehead just a few inches away, the difference in temperature translates into condensation.
-Add in sweat from workout apps, an overly-warm foam interface, and a tight seal around your nose that blocks both light and fresh air, and it's no wonder your fogs keep fogging up!
+Add in sweat from workout apps, an overly-warm foam interface, and a tight seal around your nose that blocks both light and fresh air, and it's no wonder your lens keeps fogging up!

 Despite all that, Quest 2 fogging shouldn't be a persistent problem if you have the right strategies and equipment.
 Let's dive into a few!